-NOTE: You must have a card reader configured for this procedure.
-If you do not have a reader installed, you can register a virtual token as described in "Creating a virtual token on page 15."

-- 1. Select Start > All Programs > HP ProtectTools Security Manager. - 2.
+- NOTE: You must have a card reader or smart card keyboard configured for this procedure.
+If you choose not to use a smart card, you can register a virtual token as described in "Creating a virtual token on page 15." - 1.
+Select Start > All Programs > HP ProtectTools Security Manager. - 2.
 In the left pane, click Credential Manager. - 3.
 In the right pane, click Register Smart Card or Token.
-The Credential Manager Registration Wizard opens. - Follow the on-screen instructions.
+The Credential Manager Registration Wizard opens. - 4.
+Follow the on-screen instructions.